 They will instantly buy into the features and benefits of your product or service with very little footwork on your end.
 In the world we live in, it almost always takes a follow-up or two to sell your proposed solution.
 Or five.

 Indeed, research shows that 80% of sales deals take five follow up emails to close.
 That’s right: the client needs to be reminded of your existence not once, not twice — but five times.

-Unfortunately, most sales representatives give up after the first email.
+Unfortunately, most sales representatives give up after the first written a follow up email.
 Out of those that don’t give up, only 8% reach the five email milestone.
 This means 8% of salespeople close 80% of all deals.

 Of course, following up is not as easy as spamming the client’s inbox with half-hearted or overly aggressive pleas for attention.
 As customers, we’ve all received this kind of follow-up email; no matter whether there have been five of them (or 25, for that matter) they usually go straight into our spam folder.

 A proper follow-up email template takes effort and skill.
 Your goal is to grab your potential customer’s attention while getting them excited about the opportunity at hand without getting blocked or blacklisted.

 Every element of your follow up letter after sending a proposal has to be highly articulate and strategic.
 Your subject line matters.
 What you say and how you say it matters.
 The time of the day when you send the email matters, as well.
 Only a combination of successful tactics will help you get through to your prospect and finally close the deal.